-The Student Programs and Resource Office plans and presents programs and activities for the general campus population.
+The Student Programs and Resources Office plans and presents programs and activities for the general campus population and the surrounding community.
 Programs often are coordinated with the various instructional divisions to provide students with valuable educational experiences.
 Many programs and activities are offered to help the student develop life enriching skills.
 Other programs provide students with interesting and entertaining ways to spend leisure time on campus.
 The goal of all programs is to facilitate the development of cultured and well-rounded human beings.
-Student participation in the operation of programs is highly encouraged.
+Student participation in programs is highly encouraged.